introlab/audio_utils/README.md

 # audio_utils

-ROS nodes and utilities for audio streams.
+ROS2 nodes and utilities for audio streams.

+For ROS1, please see the `main-ros1` branch.

 Author(s): Marc-Antoine Maheux